 An individual’s learning agility helps in determining how trainable they are.
 An employee may have significant skill gaps, but if that individual is not learning agile, providing them training is not going to yield optimal results.
 By measuring employee learning agility, organizations can identify individuals who are capable of upskilling.

 Learning agility is the ability to continually and rapidly learn, unlearn, and relearn mental models and practices from a variety of experiences, people, and sources, and to apply that learning in new and changing contexts.

 Mettl has devised a method for measuring a person’s Learning Agility based on two factors: ability and orientation.

-Essential cognitive competencies that predisposes a person with the ability to learn quickly by identifying patterns, logical rules and trends in new data.
+Essential cognitive competencies that predispose a person with the ability to learn quickly by identifying patterns, logical rules, and trends in new data.

 Essential behavioral competencies which will predispose the respondent to learn new things faster than others.

 A person’s learning agility could be low, medium, or high depending on their ability and intent to learn, which depends on certain cognitive and behavioral competencies.

 We have created a Learning Agility Matrix that helps in measuring individual and organizational learning agility by categorizing individuals on the basis of the level of learning ability and intent that they possess: